Kedarkantha: A dream trek

 In the evening, we were informed about the idea of acclimatization walks in the surrounding areas.
 It is essential to get acclimatized to higher altitudes to avoid any misadventure or AMS during the trek.
 When we reached the campsite, we were greeted with a pleasant surprise: hot delicious Momos on a chilly evening at 9600 feet. 😋

 The tents were on twin sharing basis, and we were provided sleeping bags for the night.
-It was my first experience to sleep on a snowy surface, and as expected, it was not a pleasing experience :p I woke up at around 4 am as my toes were freezing badly.
-Next morning, our trek leaders were ready with colours as it was Holi.
+It was my first experience sleeping on a snowy surface, and as expected, it was not a pleasing experience :p I woke up at around 4 am as my toes were freezing badly.
+The next morning, our trek leaders were ready with colors as it was Holi.
 We celebrated Holi at Juda ka Talab.